Cross-Correlating the Universe: The Gravitational Wave Background and Large-Scale Structure: Galaxy mock catalog

 \subsection{Stellar masses}

-To assign stellar masses to the galaxies, we use the stellar mass ($M_*$) to halo mass ($M_h$) ratio (SMHM ratio) from the \textsc{UniverseMachine} approach~\cite{universe_machine_Behroozi:2019kql}, which provides a self-consistent fit to experimental data by connecting the star formation history to the properties of the host.
-The \textsc{UniverseMachine} framework parametrizes the galaxy star formation rate as a function of the halo potential well depth, redshift, and assembly history.
-The SMHM fits are provided both for central and satellite galaxies, including redshift dependence (although redshift evolution is not significant for redshifts $z\lesssim 5$).
+We use the stellar mass~$M_*$ to halo mass~$M_h$ ratio (SMHM ratio) of the \textsc{UniverseMachine} approach~\cite{universe_machine_Behroozi:2019kql} to assign stellar masses to galaxies.
+The~\textsc{UniverseMachine} framework parametrizes the galaxy star formation rate as a function of the halo potential well depth, redshift, and assembly history, providing a self-consistent fit to experimental data by connecting the star formation history to the properties of the host.
+The SMHM fits are provided for both central and satellite galaxies, including redshift dependence (although redshift evolution is not significant for redshifts $z\lesssim 5$).
 The SMHM relation is parametrized as a double power-law plus a Gaussian function of the form